Amazon makes big Kindle push in U.S. schools

 Whispercast will also work in coming months with apps that run on Amazon's Kindle Fire tablets, he added.

-Clearwater High School in Florida and St Rose of Lima School in Texas are among schools that have been testing Kindles with students.
+Clearwater High School in Florida and St Rose of Lima School in Rhode Island are among schools that have been testing Kindles with students.

 Clearwater High has been using about 2,000 Kindles for more than two years and recently the test was expanded to more than 122 schools in the same district, according to Principal Keith Mastroides.